nklsla/KubeNest/setup/setup_kubeflow.md

   - name: data
     mountPath: /var/lib/authservice
 ```
-This will spin up a lightweigth container
+This will spin up a lightweight container to change the permission for the folder.

+## Expose service
+Default settings for the web-interface is thought `ClusterIP` mode, however to make it accessable for machines outside the cluster

 ## Start up